varunrao-24/Explainable-Multimodal-Ensemble-Learning-for-Skin-Lesion-Diagnosis/README.md

 # Explainable-Multimodal-Ensemble-Learning-for-Skin-Lesion-Diagnosis
 This multimodal ML system integrates lesion images and clinical data for diagnosis.
 By combining deep learning for images and ML for structured data via ensemble fusion, it enhances prediction accuracy and reliability.
 This robust, interpretable framework supports healthcare diagnostics, providing precise results for better clinical decisions.

+This project uses the PAD-UFES-20 dataset.
+Due to its size and licensing, the dataset is not included in this repository.
+Please download it from the official source and place it in the data/ directory.